Healthy Living

 9. Dig with caution.

-Before you dig a hole or ditch, check with your local utility companies.
+Check with your local utility companies before you dig a hole or ditch.
 You don’t want to hit a power, gas or sewer line.
 The results could be hazardous.
 It could also end up costing you big money.

 10. Be careful on slick or uneven surfaces.